pozdeyevlab/gwas-analysis/run-metal/README.md

     * The munge & ldsc python (2) scripts are called directly in the Snakefile
         * LDSC is run for individual phenotypes and together to calculate the genetic correlation matrix
         * See instructions below on setting up LDSC & required references
-9) Caculates the most significant variant per non-overlapping genomic region: `modules/significnt_loci.py`
+9) Caculates the most significant variant per non-overlapping genomic region: `modules/significnt_loci.py` (after ld-clumping)
-    * Based on methods used in the GBMI flagship paper we developed an algorithm which identifies start and end coordinates surrounding the most significnat variant, which may be tagging the causal variant.
+    * (original methods forund in modules/significant_loci_old.py) Based on methods used in the GBMI flagship paper we developed an algorithm which identifies start and end coordinates surrounding the most significnat variant, which may be tagging the causal variant.
 This list of significant variants is then annotated with ANNOVAR and compared to a list of known variants.
+    * Using the externally provided ld-clumped results files, independent and significant variants are compared to the GWAS catalog (as of 2024).
 10) Run ANNOVAR to attach the nearest gene to list of significant variants: `modules/prep_for_annovar.py`
     * Significant variants are formatted for ANNOVAR and then annotation is called directly from the Snakefile
     * See below for instructions on installing ANNOVAR and required references